-Gestational diabetes is defined as the first manifestation/recognition of a disruption of the glucose tolerance levels, which occurs during a pregnancy and ends within 6 weeks post-partum.
-It is triggered by an increased insulin resistance, which is caused by the pregnancy.
-The transition from so-called normal glucose tolerance levels during pregnancy and gestational diabetes are smooth; such a thing as a threshold value does not exist.
+Gestational diabetes is defined as the first manifestation/recognition of a disruption of glucose tolerance levels, which occurs during pregnancy and ends within 6 weeks postpartum.
+It is triggered by increased insulin resistance, which is caused by the pregnancy.
+The transition from normal glucose tolerance levels during pregnancy and gestational diabetes is smooth, and a threshold value seems not to exist.

 About 2% of all pregnant women have gestational diabetes.
-The frequency differs between the various ethnic population groups: Asian and Latin American women are more likely to be affected by it than Caucasian women.
+The frequency differs between the various ethnic groups: Asian and Latin American women are more likely to be affected than Caucasian women.

-The pathophysiology of gestational diabetes and diabetes type 2 are identical, for the most part.
-During the pregnancy, the carbohydrate metabolism changes.
-In the first trimester, increased estrogen and progesterone levels are associated with decrease in fasting blood sugar until 12 weeks of gestation.
+The pathophysiology of gestational diabetes and diabetes type 2 is identical for the most part.
+During pregnancy, the carbohydrate metabolism changes.
+In the 1st trimester, increased estrogen and progesterone levels are associated with a decrease in fasting blood sugar until 12 weeks of gestation.

-From the second trimester on, there is a risk for a peripheral insulin resistance due to release of anti-insulin signals from the placenta.
+From the 2nd trimester on, there is a risk for peripheral insulin resistance due to the release of anti-insulin signals from the placenta.
 This triggers a rise in fasting and postprandial glucose leading to the transplacental transfers of glucose into the bloodstream of the fetus.
-Lowered transfer of maternal amino acids and increase carbohydrate mobilization to supply fetal demands follows this.
+Lowered transfer of maternal amino acids and increased carbohydrate mobilization to supply fetal demands follows this.
 Maternal carbohydrate metabolism is diverted into fat and this increases insulin resistance.
-Aside from the hormonal changes during the pregnancy, cytokine and adipokine may be released by the adipose tissue and the placenta.
+Aside from the hormonal changes during pregnancy, cytokine and adipokine may be released by adipose tissue and the placenta.

 Certain risk factors facilitate the development of gestational diabetes.

 - Record of diabetes mellitus within the family